How to keep a house warmer in winter. Easy solutions that still allows natural light to shine through.

-Man is it cold!
-Once you start paying the heating bill you realize how layering up is just fine.
-Until you have to get out of bed at 5:00am for work, in your… pajamas.
-Because everyone is completely comfortable wearing flannel pajamas that twist around your legs at night.
+Once you start paying the heating bill you realize how putting on a few layers for warmth is just fine.
+Until you have to get out of bed at 5:00am for work, in your pajamas.
+Since no one is comfortable wearing flannel pajamas that twist around your legs at night, layering up at night is a little harder.

-No… No one is.
-You rush to get dressed as fast as you can, but enough is enough.
-Your spouse chimes in with a ‘how about a space heater in the bathroom!? and all you can think about is how much worse it would be to run outside, in your lack of pajamas, because of a fire.
+So you rush to get dressed as fast as you can to escape the cold, but enough is enough!
+Your spouse chimes in with a ‘how about a space heater in the bathroom?’ and all you can think about is how much worse it would be to run outside, in your lack of pajamas, because of a fire.

 No thank you!
 I’ll find another way!